Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 What is Risk Modelling?

-Risk modelling is a way to quantify uncertainty, used across scenarios from being late to work to predicting financial crashes.
+Cyber Risk Quantification (CRQ) is a way to quantify uncertainty, used across scenarios from being late to work to predicting financial crashes.
 It simplifies risk into:

 Risk = Likelihood × Impact